Release date: 28 November 2018

 In just 11 months, the company has been awarded significant corporate power contracts in the US and Australia, entered the Egyptian energy market through a joint venture, and established a £500 million green energy infrastructure fund in India.

-And this week, Lightsource BP announces its presence in Brazil, meaning the business is now active in 10 countries – up from just three only a year ago.
+And this week, Lightsource BP announces its presence in Brazil, meaning the business is now active in 10 countries – up from just five only a year ago.

 “Brazil is a massive market with huge potential.
 It is an existing key geography for BP, too, and we already are seeing huge opportunity,” says Vlasios Souflis, Lightsource BP’s international business development director, who is heading up this latest market entry into Latin America.